cyber-anarchy/destiny-matrix/README.md

 # destiny-matrix
 This is a project to calculate the destiny matrix.

-You need raylib library in order to compile main.c.
+In order to compile main.c you need raylib library.